Jade-ux/MS02-My-Trip-Planner/README.md

 **Testing functionality:**

 -	I ran manual tests on the functionality in this way:
--	Selecting a country and activity without selecting a city: the results were that the results would drop onto the map in the center of the country.
-In future developments I would force the user to select a city by alerting them when they try to search for activities without first selecting a city.
+-	Selecting a country and then trying to select an activity without first choosing a city.
+An alert now pops up to let me know that I need to select a city before choosing activities.
--	Choosing ‘All’ in the country field and then searching a city – this does allow the user to find any city in the world which is intentional.
--	 Adding items to the itinerary without a date – this is currently possible but in future development I would disable this so that the user would have to add a date and would be alerted if they try to add an entry without one.
+-	I began typing in the cities field without first choosing a country.
+An alert pops up to let me know I should select a country first before choosing a city.
+- I tried to choose an activity without first choosing a country and city.
+An alert pops up to let me know I should select a country and city before choosing an activity.
+- I entered data in the place & activities chooser form and then clicked the 'Reset' button and the form refreshed.
+- I entered data into the place & activities chooser form and then refreshed the browser.
+The form was cleared when the browser refreshed.
+-	 When adding items to the itinerary - I tried to add an item without a date.
+When I click 'Add to itinerary' if the date field is blank an alert pops up to let me know I should select a date.
+- I tried adding an event with a date and the event was added to the itinerary, at the bottom of the lisst of events.
+- I clicked the 'Delete' button to the right of the item and the entire item was removed from the itinerary section of the page.

 ### Links